Painting Plastic Shutters vs. Buying Replacements

 The easiest and fastest way to go about painting vinyl shutters is to take them down and use an airless sprayer to paint them.
 Attempting to spray paint them from a ladder takes too much time to mask the siding and glass around the shutters, and painting them with a brush takes even more time.

-You can rent an airless sprayer from the paint store, but if you don't want to mess around with a sprayer, another option is to spray them with aerosol spray paint, but I still recommend using an airless sprayer though because it's a lot faster.
+You can rent an airless sprayer from the paint store, but if you don't want to mess around with that, another option is to spray them with aerosol spray paint.
+Personally, I recommend using an airless sprayer because it's a lot faster.

 - Bucket hook